rollerworks/search/doc/installing.rst

 Installing the Library
 ======================

-Installing Rollerworks Search is trivial.
+Installing RollerworksSearch is trivial.
 Usually it's just a case of uploading the extracted source files to your web server.

 Installing with Composer